zx0223winner/HSDFinder/Readme.md

 HSDFinder aims to become a useful platform for the identification and analysis of HSDs in the eukaryotic genomes, which deepen our insights into the gene duplication mechanisms driving the genome adaptation.
 <a name="sec1.1"></a>
 ### What's new
+May.
+9th, 2021: The peer-reviewed article "Protocol for HSDFinder: identifying, annotating, categorizing, and visualizing duplicated genes in eukaryotic genomes" was accepted to be published.

 Jan.
 16th, 2021: HSDFinder and HSDatabase were cited by the Cell Press Journal iScience with the aticle name "Draft genome sequence of the Antarctic green alga _Chlamydomonas_ sp.
 UWO241" DOI:https://doi.org/10.1016/j.isci.2021.102084

 Aug.
 5th, 2020: Updated to version 1.5.